 In addition to its general physical activity provision, including boxing, ballet, zumba, yoga and chair exercise, Open Age has continued to offer its three clinical exercise programmes remotely: Healthy Lungs for those with long-term breathing conditions; Osteo Blast for those with Osteoporosis/Osteopenia; and Steady and Stable for those at risk of falls.

 Nearly 900 participants have engaged since May 2020, benefitting from improved physical, mental and social health.

 Social Action for Health’s Good Moves helps with Diabetes, Hypertension, Cardiovascular Disease, and Chronic Kidney Disease – conditions disproportionately prevalent within the Black Asian and Minority ethnic communities.
 Courses are culturally sensitive, delivered in English, Bengali (Sylheti), Somali, Vietnamese and Chinese.

 Good Moves is an eight–week course, 1.5 hours rising to three hours per week.
 Physical activities involve 30 minutes low impact exercises: light movement, chair–based exercises, breathing exercises, and traditional cultural dance movements.

 Good Moves also involves emotional wellbeing, nutrition and healthy eating, cooking sessions, good night sleep strategies and weekly phone calls which reduce attrition.

-The Uniting London Award celebrates organisations and projects that utilise physical activity and sport to build cohesive communities by bringing people together to welcome and embrace ethnic, cultural, physical and other differences.
+The Uniting London Award, in association with Sport England, celebrates organisations and projects that utilise physical activity and sport to build cohesive communities by bringing people together to welcome and embrace ethnic, cultural, physical and other differences.

 The #NetballForGood experience day brought together 18 vulnerable young women from all backgrounds, deemed to be at risk of entering the justice system and/or gang grooming, to realise their potential through netball.
 This was the first ever youth diversion day for girls.